kmaida/reStart-angularjs/README.md

 To Do

 - [ ] Add image minification task to Gulp
+- [x] Modify Gulpfile to use named functions for tasks
 - [ ] Update CSS to be more functionality-focused
   - [x] Change layout classes
   - [ ] Change "global" classes for better modularity